pysiss/pysiss/docs/index.rst

 .. _intro:

-welcome to PySISS!
+Welcome to PySISS!
 ******************

 We want to make it easy to perform geological data analysis based on SISS services (including boreholes & geological measurements, raster and vector map data, and vocabularies) within Python using your favourite Python libraries.

 This library is released under the CSIRO BSD/MIT license, whose terms are available in the `LICENSE.md` file.

 **Warning** - this library is in a pre-alpha state and could change without warning.